chef/chef-web-docs/content/target_mode.md

 end
 ```

 The above customer resource is an example of how to check and create a new directory.

 Refer to the [Custom Resource Guide](https://docs.chef.io/custom_resources/) to learn more about writing and using custom resources.

-## Work with Chef Automate and Infra Server
+## Work with Chef Automate and Chef Infra Server

 ### Chef Infra Client